-Before planting your first seaberry trees you will want to carefully plan a few things.
+Before planting your first seaberry trees, you will want to plan a few things carefully.
 Understanding the differences between the many sea buckthorn varieties will help you select the right ones to bring to your chosen market.
 Also, proper pollination is important to achieve a high yielding orchard.
 By carefully planning your male to female ratio, as well as, the placement of each seaberry plant, you will see amazing results in the productivity of your female shrubs.

 It takes both male and female flowers to achieve fruit, and it can be difficult to tell whether you have a male or female in front of you until your shrubs have reached maturity.
 Professional growers will always mark the type and variety of the sea buckthorn plants they are selling.
 Keeping a close eye on where you plant each variety and type (m

 The proper placement and ratio of male to female sea buckthorn in a commercial orchard or homestead plantation will help ensure optimum pollination throughout the females.

 Below are a couple of diagrams that show the suggested planting pattern for a seaberry plantation.
 Some growers will add a row of males along the most northwestern edge of the orchard so the spring winds will carry extra pollen onto the female flowers.

 There are many sea buckthorn varieties to choose from.